SuperMegaQuest/tungsten-unity-console/README.md

 ## Built in commands.
 The built in commands can be found in Console/Scripts/ConsoleCoreCommands.cs, and are added to the console in Console/Scripts/Console line 91.

-As everyones requirements of a console range quite considerably I have purposefully only included a handful of commands, however I plan on adding more in the future.
+As everyone's requirements of a console range quite considerably I have purposefully only included a handful of commands, however I plan on adding more in the future.

 ## Creating new Color Sets.
 New color sets can be created to customize the appearance of the console.